Release Dates and Platforms: September 14, 2018 on Windows PC digital download (requires Steam account), PlayStation4, PS4 Pro, Xbox One, Xbox One X.

 - There are also challenges similar to the ones in the last two games (shoot down X number of items, etc.).

-- Lara can now use mud as camouflage, climb trees and vine-covered walls to stealth-attack enemies, and sow fear and chaos among her foes.
+- Lara can now use mud as camouflage, climb trees and vine-covered walls to avoid or get the drop on enemies, and sow fear and chaos among her foes.
 There's a strong emphasis on stealth.

 - In addition to using her dual axes for climbing, Lara now has a rope she can use to grapple, rappel/abseil, swing across gaps, and wall run like she did in Anniversary and Underworld.
-She can also wall scramble to get up and over high walls.
+She can also wall scramble to get up and over high walls and climb beneath rock overhangs.

 - The swimming mechanics from Rise are improved and expanded.
 Lara no longer needs to stay close to the surface, but at least at the beginning of the game, she does not have a rebreather or scuba gear.
 In Mexico, she explores a network of flooded caverns and passages using air pockets to breathe.